Become a Heart Trekker

 We strongly suggest that you bring a blister kit (including plasters and antiseptic cream)

-There will be toilets along the route.
+There will be toilets at checkpoints.

 At each checkpoint (approximately every 10-15k) there will be varying facilities available to you, additional water is available but please bring your own bottle.